angular-schule/website-articles/blog/2019-07-resolvers/README.md

 The solution I want to point out here is pragmatic, but goes back to the roots: **Don't use resolvers.**
 Instead, you can go the "normal" way without any real friction.
-Asynchronicity feels scary at first sight, but in fact there is nothing wrong with handling Observables within components.
+There is nothing wrong with handling Observables within components.
-Quite the opposite: Angular is a reactive framework and highly encourages you to work with reactive streams wherever suitable.
+Angular is a reactive framework and highly encourages you to work with reactive streams wherever suitable.

 Thus, the best way of doing is to make Observables available from your service and subscribe to them in your component: